Bridge00/bridge00.github.io/_pages/about.md

 I have broad interests in ML such as predictive analytics, computer vision, interpretability, generative modeling, and representation learning.
 Recently, I have been focusing on unsupervised representation learning to find meaningful structures in real-world visual data that are useful for downstream tasks.

-In my undergraduate year, I have researched [interpretability for criminal recidivism models](https://arxiv.org/abs/2005.04176), video deblurring, superresolution, weakly supervivsed learning protein localizations, synthetic ECG generation, and data dimension reduction of neural networks with topological constraints.
+In my undergraduate year, I have researched [interpretability for criminal recidivism models](https://arxiv.org/abs/2005.04176), superresolution, weakly supervivsed learning protein localizations, Cryo-Electron Microscopy, synthetic ECG generation, and data dimension reduction of neural networks with topological constraints.

 I am currently applying to PhD programs in CS!